slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Converting fasta sequences to gbk format.md

 input_handle = open("Documents/Comparative_genomics/Final_draft/PyGenomeviz_new/P2D11_test/dnaA.fasta", "r")
 output_handle = open("Documents/Comparative_genomics/Final_draft/PyGenomeviz_new/P2D11_test/dnaA.gb","w")
 ```
-* Here, input_handle: set and read the path of the input files; in this case- input file is my fasta file
+1- input_handle: set and read the path of the input files; in this case- input file is my fasta file
-        output_handle: set and write the path of the output files; in this case- output file is the genbank file
+2- output_handle: set and write the path of the output files; in this case- output file is the genbank file

 ```python